mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 When reviewing TinyPilot's purchase agreement, we looked carefully at the non-compete to ensure that it was limited specifically to the domain of KVM over IP devices and not software or technology in general.

-### If there's no cap on liability, I'm screwed
+### If there's no cap on liability, you're screwed

 When you run a business in the US as a corporation or an LLC, the most you can ever lose financially is the value of the business itself.

 If your business is worth $50k, and someone sues you for $1M, the worst that can happen is that they take your business.
-They can't take your house or car or first-born child because the structure of the corporation or LLC protects you.
-LLC stands for "limited liability company," and the "limited liability" part refers to the fact that your losses are strictly limited to the business' assets.
+They can't take your house or car or first-born child because &mdash; only the assets under the business itself.
+That's what "limited liability" means in the company structure of limited liability company (LLC).

-One of the surprises in the sale process was that I lose limited liability protection in selling the business.
-If the asset purchase agreement didn't explicitly limit my liability to the value of the sale price, the buyer could theoretically sue me for a value that's much more than my business.

-My lawyer made sure we included a
+But it turns out that when you sell the business, you lose limited liability protection unless you explicitly protect yourself in the purchase agreement.

-They actually wanted it to be higher, but my lawyer pushed back and said that was unusual and we wouldn't sign anything above the sale price.
-The lawyer suggested I push for below the sale price, but that feels like a hard thing to negotiate because it seems like the kind of thing you'd only care about if you were hiding something major about the business.
+The buyer's lawyer originally wanted my liability to be higher.
+My lawyer pushed back and said that was unusual and we wouldn't sign anything above the sale price.
+My lawyer suggested I push for a cap of 50% of the sale price, as that's what he perceived as more normal for a deal of this size.
+I was exhausted and just wanted to get through it.
+I felt like the chances of the buyer suing me were pretty low, so I was satisfied making sure it wasn't infinity.

 ### Buyers have incentive to keep the seller happy